Hyve logo

 The internet is an open network, so each time information travels between a server and a client, there is a risk of hackers attempting to intercept your data if this information is not encrypted.
 It is important that businesses wishing to send, receive and store large amounts of sensitive information have a secure method to do so.

-If you work with any type of online data transfer, the chances are you will need to decide on a file-sharing protocol.
+If you work with any type of online data transfer, you will need to decide on a file-sharing protocol.
+The main options are FTP vs SFTP.

 File Transfer Protocol (FTP) is one of the more well-known methods of file transfer, but it is now seen as outdated due to a lack of security.
 FTP protocol can perform actions like listing files, creating and deleting directories, renaming and deleting files, yet it lacks encryption.